antimony-lang/antimony/docs/concepts/datatypes.md

 # Datatypes

-Sabre comes with some generic data types.
+Antimony comes with some generic data types.

 ## The Boolean type

-As in most other programming languages, a Boolean type in Sabre has two possible values: `true` and `false`.
+As in most other programming languages, a Boolean type in Antimony has two possible values: `true` and `false`.
 Booleans are one byte in size.
-The Boolean type in Sabre is specified using `bool`.
+The Boolean type in Antimony is specified using `bool`.
 For example:

 ```
 fn main() {